Vol. 97 Emerging Scholar Award: Call for Submissions

 The Denver Law Review is pleased to announce the 2019 Emerging Scholar Award submission period.

-This exclusive publication opportunity is for all scholars who have received their J.D. as of March 1, 2016, not yet accepted a tenure-track teaching position, and not held full-time teaching positions for more than three years.
+This exclusive publication opportunity is for all scholars who have: (1) received their J.D. as of March 1, 2019; (2) not yet accepted a tenure-track teaching position; and (3) not held full-time teaching positions for more than three years.

 Please Note: By submitting your article during the defined entrance period, you agree to accept a binding offer for publication if an offer is extended.

 The Emerging Scholar Award is now in its sixth year.
 The inaugural winner, Professor Goldburn P. Maynard, Jr., is currently an Assistant Professor at the Louis D. Brandeis School of Law and notes that the Emerging Scholar Award helped him distinguish himself from other academic candidates.
 Last year’s winner, David Simson, is currently the Bernard A. and Lenore S. Greenberg Law Review Fellow at UCLA School of Law, where he is gaining teaching experience and publishing scholarship in preparation for the academic job market.